detekt/detekt/docs/pages/documentation/empty-blocks.md

 This rule will not report functions with the override modifier that have a comment as their only body contents (e.g., a // no-op comment in an unused listener function).

-Set the [ignoreOverriddenFunctions] parameter to `true` to exclude all functions which are overriding other functions from the superclass or from an interface (i.e., functions declared with the override modifier).
+Set the [ignoreOverridden] parameter to `true` to exclude all functions which are overriding other functions from the superclass or from an interface (i.e., functions declared with the override modifier).

 **Severity**: Minor